olson-sean-k/plexus-web/src/user-guide/graphs.md

 known as a _boundary arc_.
 If both of an edge's arcs are boundary arcs, then that edge is a _disjoint edge_.

-Together with vertices and faces, the connectivity of arcs allows for effecient traversals of topology.
+Together with vertices and faces, the connectivity of arcs allows for efficient traversals of topology.
 For example, it becomes trivial to find neighboring topologies, such as the faces that share a given vertex or the neighboring faces of a given face.

 !!! warning
-    This data structure has some limitations.
-Importantly, only [orientable](https://en.wikipedia.org/wiki/orientability) compact
+    The `MeshGraph` data structure has some limitations.
+Only [orientable](https://en.wikipedia.org/wiki/orientability) compact
     [manifolds](https://en.wikipedia.org/wiki/surface_(topology)) can be
     represented.
 Unorientable manifolds such as a [Möbius